Bamboo Flooring Installation in Los Angeles

-Over-all before installing the Hardwood flooring or bamboo flooring all work involving water or moisture should be completed before hardwood flooring installation.
+Over-all before installing the Hardwood flooring or bamboo floor installation all work involving water or moisture should be completed before hardwood flooring installation.
 Room temperature and humidity of the installation area should be consistent with normal, year-round living conditions for at least a week before the installation of wood flooring.
 Room temperature of 60-70°F and humidity range of 40-60% is recommended.
-Store Bamboo Hardwoods wood flooring at the installation area for 24-72 hours before installation to allow the flooring to adjust to room temperature and humidity.
+Store bamboo flooring at the installation area for 24-72 hours before installation to allow the flooring to adjust to room temperature and humidity.

 Do not store directly on concrete or near outside walls.
 Bamboo flooring may not be acceptable for full bathroom installations because of moisture associated with such locations.